Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Experimental Setup

 IRM~\citep{arjovsky2019invariant} is a method for finding invariant predictors that work commonly across multiple domains.
-Specifically, it trains feature extractors such that a fixed predictor becomes optimal in each domain, enabling the model to effectively capture important characteristics regardless of domain changes.
+Specifically, it trains feature extractors so that a fixed predictor becomes optimal in each domain, enabling the model to capture important characteristics effectively regardless of domain changes.
 This approach ensures robust performance even when domains change.
-MMD~\citep{li2018domain} is a method that numerically measures the difference in feature distributions between different domains, training to reduce this difference to mitigate distribution mismatches across domains.
-In other words, it is an approach that aims to improve generalization performance by making feature representations across domains as similar as possible.

-\paragraph{Data Augmentation} Mixup~\citep{zhang2018mixup} is a technique that creates new synthetic training data by linearly interpolating two random samples and their labels.
+MMD~\citep{li2018domain} is a method that numerically measures the difference in feature distributions across domains and trains to reduce this difference, thereby mitigating distribution mismatches.
+In other words, it is an approach that aims to improve generalization performance by making feature representations across domains as similar as possible. \paragraph{Data Augmentation} Mixup~\citep{zhang2018mixup} is a technique that generates synthetic training data by linearly interpolating two randomly sampled pairs of inputs and their labels.
 This smooths decision boundaries and serves as regularization to improve generalization performance and prevent overfitting.
-It is a simple yet effective data augmentation method that artificially expands training data diversity by learning intermediate points between samples in the data space. \paragraph{Class Imbalance Methods} ReSample~\citep{japkowicz2000class} mitigates class imbalance in training data through resampling techniques.
+It is a simple yet effective data augmentation method that artificially expands the diversity of the training data by learning intermediate points between samples in the data space. \paragraph{Class Imbalance Methods} ReSample~\citep{japkowicz2000class} mitigates class imbalance in training data through resampling techniques.
 ReWeight~\citep{japkowicz2000class} assigns weights to the loss function proportional to class frequency.
-SQRTWeight is another loss adjustment method that modifies loss weights using the inverse square root of class frequency, appropriately increasing the influence of minority classes in imbalanced data.
+SQRTWeight is another loss adjustment method that adjusts loss weights using the inverse square root of class frequencies, thereby increasing the influence of minority classes in imbalanced data.
 Focal Loss~\citep{lin2017focal} focuses on difficult samples by reducing the contribution of easy-to-learn samples.
 CB Loss~\citep{cui2019class} calculates sample weights based on effective class size.
-LDAM~\citep{cao2019learning} assigns different margins for each class to balance decision boundaries.
+LDAM~\citep{cao2019learning} assigns distinct margins to each class to balance the decision boundaries.
 Balanced Softmax~\citep{ren2020balanced} modifies the softmax function itself to accommodate class imbalance.

-We compared our model against these numerous baselines and demonstrated the superiority of our approach, confirming the necessity of embedding regularization.